 As part of the Three Month course we also arrange guest chef visits to the school and field trips away from the school.
 In the past, these have included foraging trips to Co.
 Dublin and Co.
 Wicklow, visits to the likes of Knockdrinna Farmhouse Cheese, Dungarvan Brewing Co, Harty’s Oyster Farm, an afternoon at Rossa Crowe’s Le Levain Bakery, a coffee class at 3FE, and an overnight trip down to visit Paul Flynn at his Tannery Cookery School in Dungarvan, Co.
 Waterford.

-Our January 2015 students spending the afternoon making and shaping brioche and baguettes with artisan bread maker Rossa Crowe at his Le Levain Bakery
+Our September 2017 students spending the afternoon making and shaping brioche and baguettes with artisan bread maker Rossa Crowe at his Le Levain Bakery.

 Course director Lynda Booth has an extraordinary range of contacts in the food business.
 She has always had the capacity to find others who share her passion and her drive for excellence and so has often befriended chefs long before they become well known.
 Neven Maguire was just 22 when they first joined forces for the cookery classes run from Lynda’s home.
 Some of her guests are world renowned such as London based chefs Atul Kochhar and David Thompson, who were the first chefs to gain a Michelin star for Indian and Thai food respectively.
 Others have very specific areas of expertise.
 Our resident baker, Rossa Crowe for example, excels in his ability to enthuse us about the joys and complexities of baking all sorts of breads.
 These contacts provide depth and variety and credibility to the course.
 They also mean that Lynda is in a position to recommend work placements and to identify ones to match each student’s personal strengths and ambitions.